 Australia's skilled migration program allows people with specific skills, qualifications, and work experience to obtain permanent or provisional residency without needing an employer to sponsor them.
-It is points-based and competitive — understanding the system is essential before investing time and money in an application.
+It is points-based and competitive, so understanding the system is essential before investing time and money in an application.

 To be invited to apply for most skilled migration visas, you must score at least 65 points on the points test.
-In practice, invitations are issued to the highest-scoring candidates in each draw — you typically need 80–100+ points to be competitive for popular occupations.
+In practice, invitations are issued to the highest-scoring candidates in each draw, and you typically need 80–100+ points to be competitive for popular occupations.

 | Factor | Maximum Points | Key Thresholds |